oneapi-src/level-zero-spec/scripts/core/PROG.md

 in an OpenCL command queue can be read by a subsequent ${OneApi} command list without any special application action.
 The cost to ensure memory consistency may be implementation dependent.
 The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting an
-::${x} command list.
+${OneApi} command list.
 In most cases, command queue sharing may be much more efficient.

 ${"#"} <a name="ipc">Inter-Process Communication</a>
 The ${OneApi} Inter-Process Communication (IPC) APIs allow device memory allocations to be used across processes.